MetaMask/gator-examples/packages/create-gator-app/README.md

 3. Install dependencies
 4. Set up the project configuration

+> **Note about Private Packages**: The templates include `@metamask-private/delegator-core-viem`, which is a private package.
+The CLI uses an NPM authentication token stored in `config.ts` (for development) or hardcoded in the published package to access this private package during installation.
+End users don't need to configure anything manually when using the published CLI.

 Once completed, you can navigate to your project directory and start the development server:

 ```bash